Lecture 9

 \[ (f \ast g)(x) = \int_{-\infty}^{\infty} f(y)g(x-y)dy \]

-The operation is one that is fundamental to mathematics and shows up in many different applications including, signal processing, image processing, control theory, probability theory, solutions to ordinary and partial differential equations where it is known as the Green’s function, and in the solution of integral equations.
-Another such home that is has found is in deep learning.
+The operation is fundamental to mathematics and shows up in many different applications, including signal processing, image processing, control theory, probability theory, solutions to ordinary and partial differential equations — where the kernel is known as the Green’s function — and the solution of integral equations.
+Another home it has found is in deep learning.
 The convolution has some intuitive properties that make it useful in any system that is linear and time/shift invariant (LTI).

 Properties of Convolution